 - enhanced inquiry-based learning across all schools

-- a precinct-wide commitment to Teacher excellence and workforce development
+- a precinct-wide commitment to teacher excellence and workforce development

 - strengthen transitions between early learning, year 6-7, year 9-10 and pathways into tertiary education in partnership with Victoria University and other education agencies

-- a commitment to understanding and embedding First Nations history, perspectives and achievements within the curriculum.
+- a commitment to understanding and embedding First Nations history, perspectives and achievements within the curriculum

-We will continue to work with key local stakeholders to identify and meet community needs.
+- a commitment to continue to work with key local stakeholders to identify and meet community needs.
 Stakeholders include local schools, local government, tertiary and higher education leaders, local businesses and other education providers.

 What the Precinct means for you